 Your credit card billing statement must give you the contact information for a nonprofit credit counseling agency that you can contact if you're having trouble making your credit card payments.
 The sooner you get help the better.

 Your credit card statement will include a payment coupon that you can include with your credit card payment.
 Including the coupon helps the credit card issuer process your payment and apply the payment to the correct account.
-Detach the coupon and place it in the envelope with your credit card payment.
+If you're mailing your credit card payment, detach the coupon and place it in the envelope with your check or money order.

-Interest is calculated separately for each type of balance you have on the credit card - purchases, balance transfers, and cash advances.
+Interest is calculated separately for each type of balance you have on the credit card, including purchases, balance transfers, and cash advances.
 Promotional APRs and their expiration will be listed in this section.

 Your billing statement must include a running total of the interest and fees you've paid this year on your account.
-You can reduce the amount of interest you're paying by either negotiating a lower interest rate (may be difficult to do) or by paying your balance faster.
-Some fees you can't avoid, like an annual fee, but other fees, late fees and cash advance fees are easy to escape.
+You can reduce the amount of interest you're paying by either negotiating a lower interest rate, which may be difficult to do or by paying your balance faster.

 If your credit card comes with a reward program, a summary of your rewards will appear on your credit card statement.
 This section will generally include your reward balance, rewards earned this period, and amount of rewards available for redemption.